PreciselyData/compose-chart-api/README.md

 for 32-bit and `C:\Program Files\mingw-w64\x86_64...` for 64-bit.
 You can change these directories
 during installation if you wish.

 To build a shared library or DLL, the Go compiler (via `cgo`) needs to know the location of GCC, so GCC must be in your path.
 The `mingw-w64.bat` file in the 32-bit and 64-bit installation folders can be used to open a command shell with the correct PATH set.
+Run the 32-bit version first to build the DLL for Designer, as described below.

 ### Go Build

+Once you have created your Go [src](https://golang.org/doc/install#testing) directory, run `go get -u github.com/PitneyBowes/compose-chart-api/example/go-chart` to download the example application and `pic` package code.

 To build a shared library, the environment variable `CGO_ENABLED` must be set to `1`.
 To build the 32-bit DLL, the environment variable `GOARCH` must be set to `386`.
 The default value for `CGO_ENABLED` is `1`, but changing the value of `GOARCH` also changes `CGO_ENABLED` to `0`, so make sure you set `CGO_ENABLED` after setting `GOARCH` to build the 32-bit DLL on 64-bit Windows.
 You shouldn't need to set either of these environment variables otherwise, but you can run `go env` to check they are correct before building.